miguel-kjh/gildedrose-kata/README.md

-# CodelyTV Gilded Rose kata solution
+# Gilded Rose kata solution

 ## Introduction

 Solution proposal for the Gilded Rose kata.
+Codelytv exercise SOLID principles course

 Restrictions taken into account:
 * We can't modify the `Item` class even through inheritance or wrappers.
 All the algorithm in order to update the items should be contained inside the `GildedRose` class.